Home/Blog/Well-Being/Ayurveda/Banyan (Bargad): Uses, Benefits, Dosage & Side Effects

 The banyan tree may aid in diabetes management through its antidiabetic properties, which help lower blood sugar levels.
 Its bark also has a hypolipidemic effect, potentially reducing blood lipid levels, while its antioxidant properties combat oxidative stress linked to diabetes.

-2) Potential Uses of Banyan in Wound Healing
+2) Wound Healing

 Recent studies have revealed that extracts from the bark and leaves of the banyan tree significantly boost wound healing.
 These extracts have been found to speed up wound closure and support tissue regeneration, demonstrating their potential effectiveness in wound treatment.